There are plenty of phish in the sea.

 - “Your package was undeliverable.
 Click the attached document to provide delivery instructions.”

-When set within a nice design and paired some official-looking logos, it’s easy to see why plenty of people click the link or attachment that comes with messages like these.
+When set within a nice design and paired with some official-looking logos, it’s easy to see why plenty of people click the link or attachment that comes with messages like these.

 And that’s the tricky thing with phishing attacks.
 Scammers have leveled up their game in recent years.
 Their phishing emails can look convincing.
 Not long ago, you could point to misspellings, lousy grammar, poor design, and logos that looked stretched or that used the wrong colors.
 Poorly executed phishing attacks like that still make their way into the world.
 However, it’s increasingly common to see far more sophisticated attacks today.
 Attacks that appear like a genuine message or notice.